-GenQ comes in a couple of forms.
-There’s our free eZine, with new posts offered several times each week.
-We are different from a blog in that our content is a little longer, a little more in-depth and reflects the world of print magazines from which we all were birthed.
+We still maintain our free eZine, with new posts offered at least weekly.
+We’re different from a blog in that our content is a little longer, a little more in-depth and reflects the world of print magazines from which we all were birthed.
 We have extensive archives of all of our past posts and love when you spend time with us there.

-And we also produce a print magazine, Generation Q Magazine, that’s issued quarterly until April 2013 and then bi-monthly from there on.
-Content in our print issue is unique to the print; we don’t republish content to fill our eZine.
+Our print magazine, Generation Q Magazine, is published bi-monthly.
+Content in our print issue is unique to the print; we don’t reuse the same content to fill our eZine.
 It’s loaded with lots of fun, informative features and a handful of patterns.
 Some ask why we often choose to post full patterns from our print issue onto the eZine.
 For two reasons.
-First, because GenQ in print is a smaller size, often the templates needed for our project won’t work in print.
+First, because GenQ in print is a smaller size (about the size of an iPad), often the templates needed for our project won’t work in print.
 Second, we would rather dedicate our paper pages for more fun content and offering full PDF downloads of the patterns on the eZine for free allows us to do that.

 Right now, GenQ in print is available through our wonderful group of quilt shops (please buy from them first–there’s a big list HERE), international newsstands and bookstores and subscriptions through this website.
 We also stock most of our back issues for sale.